 Another study showed that probiotic supplements helped protect against osteoporosis and bone loss in male mice.
 Previously, researchers showed that inflammation in the gut can lead to bone loss.
 In this study from the Journal of Cellular Physiology, researchers showed that the probiotic Lactobacillus reuteri, which reduces inflammation, significantly increased bone density in male mice after four weeks of treatment.
 While researchers didn’t see the same results in female mice, another clinical study published in the Journal of Applied Nutrition showed that women who took a high quality Japanese probiotic supplement for at least 8 weeks, increased their bone density up to 36% compared to those who didn’t take the probiotic.

-Partners in Weight Loss
+Microbiome Gut Support in Weight Loss

 A clinical study published in the British Journal of Nutrition showed that specific probiotic bacteria called Lactobacillus gasseri, reduced visceral fat in people by up to 9% after 12 weeks of drinking milk with that specific strain.5 Researchers suggest that the anti-inflammatory and digestive-supporting benefits of this probiotic strain may have been responsible this weight loss.
 Other studies have also suggested that certain probiotic strains can aid in promoting optimal healthy weight.

-Cultivating Healthy Communities
+Cultivating Healthy Communities in Microbiome Gut Support

 As research continues, fascinating evidence is adding to our understanding of the extensive health-promoting benefits offered by a healthy microbiome.